rlb222/Perch-Edit-Pages-from-Dashboard/README.md

 ## Usage Quick overview
 1. Go to the Dashboard, a list of items and pages will be shown, Behind every Region item, the Region name is displayed
-2. Click a Page or an item to go to the Edit page.
+2. Click a Page or an item to go to its Edit page.

 ## How to install -detailed